MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/security-management/metrics-tolerance.md

 Security management generally focuses on identifying potential vulnerabilities in your cloud deployments.
 The following are a few common pieces of data that are useful in this discipline of cloud governance:

-- Data classification: List of cloud-stored data that is unclassified according to on your organization's privacy, compliance, or business impact standards.
+- **Data classification**.
+Number of cloud-stored data and services that are unclassified according to on your organization's privacy, compliance, or business impact standards.
-- Attack surface: inventory of all IP addresses, ports, and services on your virtual network that are externally accessible.
+- **Attack surface**.
+How many total data sources, services, and applications will be cloud-hosted.
+What percentage of these data sources are classified as sensitive?
+What percentage of these applications and services are mission critical?
-- Network activity: Expected vs actual traffic levels and activities.
+- **Network attacks**.
+How many coordinated attempts to disrupt your cloud-hosted services, such as through Distributed Denial of Service (DDoS) attacks, does your infrastructure experience?
+What is the size and severity of the attacks?
-- Virtual machine (VM) protection: Percentage of deployed virtual machines that have all required anti-malware, firewall, or other security software installed.
+- **Malware protection**.
+Percentage of deployed virtual machines(VMs) that have all required anti-malware, firewall, or other security software installed.
-- Patch latency: How long has it been since VMs have had OS and software patches applied.
+- **Patch latency**.
+How long has it been since VMs have had OS and software patches applied.

 ## Risk tolerance indicators